 Skeptics like to point out what is happening, in limited portions of the world, as if the same thing was happening all over the world.
 It helps to see the big picture, though.

-Since the phrase “Global Warming” refers to the whole globe and not just one portion of it alone, it would not be inaccurate to describe that year as warmer worldwide except in one tiny area.
+Since the phrase “Global Warming” refers to the whole globe and not just one portion of it alone, it would not be inaccurate to describe those months as warmer worldwide except in a few small areas.

 Figure 1: GISS temperature anomaly map for February of 2015.
 Temperature bar is in degrees Celsius.
 One degree Celsius equals 1.8 degrees Fahrenheit.